If you can’t stand boredom for boredom’s sake, take on a mundane task to put your mind in a wandering state.

 Support WellsBaum.blog ⤵

 This is my daily blog about life and arts.
-I spend a lot of time digging the web for cool stuff and remixing them here.
-If you dig the blog, please consider making a one-time small donation.
+If you dig the writing, please consider making a one-time small donation.
 A cup of coffee to helping out with hosting goes a long way.
 Thank you.